The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 17 days in Egypt, Israel, and Jordan: including Cairo, St. Catherine, Jerusalem, Tiberius, Amman, Petra, Wadi Rum, and the Dead Sea

-The price per person in double occupancy is $10,850 for air and land from JFK
+The price per person in double occupancy is $6,999 for land only

 Price is subject to change.
 Price does not include single supplement, tips, taxes, or fuel charges